What is a discretionary trust?

 Mencap Trust will not act as executor to your Will.

-If there are no family or friends able to act to act for you, you can appoint a solicitor to execute your Will.
-When family and friends who are named as executors, they often work with a solicitor to complete administration.
+If there are no family or friends able to act to act for you, you can appoint a solicitor to administer your estate.
+When family and friends are named as executors, they often work with a solicitor to complete administration.

 Finding and funding a place to call home